albertoRainieri/Nomad-Cluster/README.md

 # Devops Overview

-This project contain different projects Devops to build in local environment.
+This repository contain different Devops project to build in local environment.
-The Environments are built through the use of Vagrant and Ansible:
+These environments are built through the use of Vagrant and Ansible:
-I'm using a MAC M2, so everything is set up to work on ARM architecture.
+I'm using a Mac OS M2, so everything is set up to work on ARM architecture.

 You can find different projects (working in progress):